-The figures in this report are based on an Ogden rate of 0%.
-We consider this to be a best estimate of the expected Ogden rate that will be used in future large loss settlements.
+The 2019 IFRS and Solvency II year end figures in this report are based on an Ogden rate of -0.25%, whereas the 2018 Solvency II year end figures were based on an Ogden rate of 0% and IFRS were based on Ogden -0.75%.
+We consider the current rate to be a best estimate of the expected Ogden rate that will be used in future large loss settlements.